 How education and upbringing influenced the life of Ben Affleck.
 A timeline of key moments.

-Ben Affleck is a prominent American actor and filmmaker recognized with numerous accolades, including two Academy Awards.
-He initiated his career early, featuring in 'The Voyage of the Mimi' during his childhood.
-Subsequently, he gained recognition through roles in independent films such as 'Dazed and Confused' and collaborations with Kevin Smith, most notably in 'Chasing Amy.'
-Affleck's career encompasses both acting and directing, establishing him as a significant figure in the entertainment industry.
+Ben Affleck is a highly accomplished American actor and filmmaker, recognized with multiple prestigious awards including two Academy Awards, two BAFTAs, and three Golden Globes.
+He started his acting career early with roles in 'The Voyage of the Mimi' and later gained recognition in independent films like 'Dazed and Confused' and Kevin Smith comedies such as 'Chasing Amy'.
+He continues to be a prominent figure in the entertainment industry.

-The film Argo, directed by and starring Ben Affleck, tells the story of the CIA plan to save six U.S. diplomats during the 1979 Iran hostage crisis.
+The movie Argo, directed and starring Ben Affleck in 2012, tells the story of the CIA plan to save six U.S. diplomats during the 1979 Iran hostage crisis.

-In 1988, Joe Kindregan, who would later befriend Ben Affleck, was born.
-Kindregan suffered from the rare disease ataxia-telangiectasia (A-T).
+Joe Kindregan, who would later befriend Ben Affleck, was born in 1988.

 In 1992, Ben Affleck registered to vote as a Democrat.